TheJonassss/SpoorType-Search/README.md

 SPOOR is a free search tool for the type community.
 Type the name of a Google Fonts family and get back a list of real websites that load that font in their code, ranked by popularity, each linking straight to the site.

-It is a search engine, not a platform — no uploads, no accounts, no human curation.
-Just a box and a list of results.

 ---

 ## What it does